lgactna/thesis-compile/md/_FSIDI submission.md

 Together, these three features significantly simplify the process of not only implementing and managing support for individual applications, but also the actual use of the agent.
 Simplified application-specific support makes it easier for the community to extend AKF.
 Furthermore, this modular approach to application-specific support enables the addition or removal of functionality from the agent with minimal effort.
 Since not all automation frameworks are available on every platform or operating system, these "subservices" enable us to provide support for as many different platforms as possible with minimal changes to the underlying codebase.

-The list of subservices supported by the AKF Windows agent is described in **!tbl:akf-applications** below.
+The list of subservices supported by the AKF Windows agent[^2] is described in **!tbl:akf-applications** below.
 Although only three subservices are implemented, each subservice is an example of a distinct design pattern that could be easily adapted to implement other application-specific functionality.
 (Support for specific applications, such as Thunderbird or Firefox, has already been explored and implemented in prior works such as ForTrace.)

+[^2]: The AKF Windows agent, or `akf-windows`, is publicly available at [https://github.com/lgactna/akf-windows](https://github.com/lgactna/akf-windows)

 *!tbl:akf-applications|Implemented subservices for the AKF Windows agent|0.2,0.2,0.6*